au-ts/libmicrokitco/README.md

 ---

 ### `void microkit_cothread_yield()`
 Yield the CPU to another cothread.
 If there are no other ready cothreads, the caller cothread keeps running.
-Don't use this while editing shared data structures.
+Don't use this or any other APIs that take away your control while editing shared data structures to prevent data race.

 ---